borwickatuw/borwickatuw.github.io/docs/_posts/2023-10-03-configure-computer.markdown

 Installed:

   - Chrome
-  - Dropbox, needed for =emacs.d= configuration
+  - Dropbox, needed for `emacs.d` configuration
     - requires access to another device with the Dropbox account on it for authorization code
   - Emacs for Mac OS X
   - Google Drive for Desktop